 CEGE Department Scholarships

-The Department of Civil, Environmental, and Geo- Engineering is among the College of Science and Engineering’s top awarders of undergraduate scholarships each year.
+Each year, the Department of Civil, Environmental, and Geo- Engineering is among the College of Science and Engineering’s top awarders of undergraduate scholarships.

-While most scholarships are awarded for academic achievement, a few are based on under-representation, participation in extra-curricular activities, or being a first-generation college student.
+Scholarships are awarded on a variety of criteria, including academic achievement, participation in extra-curricular activities, being a first-generation college student, representation, or financial need.
 Upper-division students in any of our majors and lower-division students who have a demonstrated interest in civil engineering, environmental engineering, or geoengineering are encouraged to apply.

 Al Johnson Construction Company Scholarship